architect/arcdown/example/example.md

 lorem ipsum _dolor_ sit **amet**
 https://arc.codes <-- this won't be linkified because the `linkify` option was overridden.
 Here's a link, just in case: [Architect](https://arc.codes).
-It should have `target="_blank"` because "markdown-it-external-anchor" is a default plugin.
+It won't have `target="_blank"` because "markdown-it-external-anchor" is disabled.

 Oh, look!
 "Smart quotes", because `typographer` is set to true by default.